Beetroot – the red part of the beet plant – has been eaten since the times of ancient Rome - and with good reason.

 Beetroot can help symptoms of long-term conditions

-With beetroot being rich in nitrates, its benefits extend to some chronic diseases:
+With beetroot being rich in nitrates, its health benefits extend to some chronic diseases:

 The antioxidant alpha-lipoic acid has been found to have links to reduced glucose levels, as well as increased insulin sensitivity in diabetics.
 It has also been found to reduce the symptoms of diabetic neuropathy (nerve damage).